PeterC66/m4ops/Issues.md

 - Allow Rotation:
 - window size to screen
 - simplify Continents production FLG etc?
-- No layers selected message
+- "No layers" selected message
+- details on hover not click?
+- details in separate panel?

 ## Consider